Migrating to the Cloud has been proven to improve productivity, and has enabled even the smallest business to become truly global.

 Slow adoption and a phased Cloud migration are key to success, and the long-term outcomes for Cloud-based businesses are positive in every way, if it’s done right.

-support ending in February 2024.
+But going slow doesn’t mean putting it off; Atlassian Server is now at end of life, with support ending in February 2024.
 To phase in and manage your Cloud migration effectively, the time to act is now.

 Migrating to the Cloud requires strategy, planning and expert knowledge to overcome the risks associated with it.
 The best way to reduce the risks of a Cloud migration is to find a trusted Cloud Migration Consultant who has the experience and knowledge to facilitate your move into the Cloud.